ezzat-tech/RAG-Tool/README.md

 ## Security Note
 This project uses a `.gitignore` to ensure your `secrets.toml` file is never pushed to public repositories.
 When deploying to Streamlit Cloud, remember to paste your `HF_TOKEN` into the app's secret management dashboard.

----
-*Built with ❤️ for the AI community.*